actionhero/actionhero/readme.markdown

 * Start up the server: `node index.js`

 You will notice that you will be getting warning messages about how actionHero is using default files contained within the NPM package.
-This is normal.  actionHero will create the needed databases and seeds and then start the server.
+This is normal until you replace those files with your own versions.  actionHero will not create databases on its own, so you should create the `action_hero_api` database on your local mySQL server.
 Visit `http://127.0.0.1:8080` in your browser and telnet to `telnet localhost 5000` to see the actionHero in action!

 ## Extending actionHero
 The first thing to do is to make your own ./actions and ./models folders.
 If you like the default actions, feel free to copy them in.
 You should also make you own ``tasks.js` file.